 If you are interested in developing an iStudy course, please follow these steps:

-- Contact the Coordinator of iStudy at (662) 915-1124 if you have specific questions about iStudy or need more information.
+- Contact the Program Manager at (662) 915-1124 if you have specific questions about iStudy or need more information.

-- Email a Curriculum Vita and the course you want to develop to firstname.lastname@example.org.
-After we receive your information we will request departmental approval.
-We will then contact you about getting started!
+- Email a Curriculum Vitae and the course you want to develop to the iStudy office.

 Course Development Process